Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

+A system’s feasibility cannot be established solely through technical soundness; it must also support meaningful user experiences.
+To this end, the user study complements the technical evaluation by examining how social–physical interactions are experienced in immersive virtual reality, using both quantitative measures and qualitative participant feedback.

-\subsection{Effects of Physicality}
+\subsubsection{Effects of Physicality}

 The three physicality conditions allowed us to evaluate social–physical interactions across increasing levels of embodiment: NP as a purely virtual baseline, SP as conventional ETHD implementation, and DP as our dynamic extension.
-Results show a clear hierarchy of outcomes, with NP performing worst, SP producing substantial improvements, and DP offering partial but inconsistent gains.
+Results indicate a clear separation between the virtual baseline and the physicality conditions, with both SP and DP producing improvements over NP.
+However, contrary to expectations, DP did not consistently extend the benefits observed with SP.
+Together, these findings address the influence of the degree of physicality rendered (RQ4), while qualitative participant quotes are used to further uncover how these interactions were experienced in immersive virtual reality (RQ3).